-You can use Workspaces in your Premium account to control permissions, ensuring only the right people have access to your typeforms.
+You can use Workspaces in your Plus or higher account to control permissions, ensuring only the right people have access to your typeforms.
 Move your typeforms around relevant departments as they are being created, and then restrict access to results once they’re live.

 This article explains how you can set up Typeform Workspaces to manage permissions.

 Data privacy is important to you and your customers.
 So, with Workspaces you can collaborate on creating a great typeform, while controlling who accesses that typeform’s results.

 To create a typeform, you may need the collaboration of many departments in your business.

 To manage this process safely, as an account holder you can set up a different Workspace for each person.
 When you need someone to say, get creative with design, simply go to the relevant Workspace, click Manage members, and enter their email address.
 In this way, you can easily manage who has ownership of your typeforms.

 I’ve invited the relevant person to each Workspace.
 They can edit any typeform in their Workspace, but do not have access to other Workspaces.
 As account holder, I have access to everything except team members’ personal Workspaces.